-A total of 2,865 paper survey forms were distributed by (post/hand?) to each household in the parish with a pre-paid business reply envelope.
-987 responses were received in total, out of these, 77 filled the forms online and the remaining 910 were submitted via the forms provided.
-Based on the total number surveys distributed 9households), this provides the survey with a response rate of approximately 34.5%.
+A total of 2,865 paper survey forms were distributed by hand to each household in the parish together with a pre-paid business reply envelope.
+A total of 987 responses were received in all.
+Out of these, 77 filled the survey forms online and the remaining 910 were submitted via the forms provided in hard copy.
+Based on the total number of surveys distributed to the parish households, this provides the survey with a response rate of approximately 34.5% which is generally regarded as a high return figure.